Skip to content

 Parallel Implementation

-This guide is for the Rust version of the coursework, which is offered as an optional extension.
+This guide is for the Rust extension of the coursework, which is optional.

 In this stage, you are required to write code to evolve Game of Life using multithreading on a single machine.